Scalingo/buildpack-cmnlib/README.md

 #### **`cmn::main::start`**

-Configures Bash options, populates and exports some variables and marks the begining of the buildpack.\
+Configures Bash options, populates a few global variables and marks the begining of the buildpack.\
 Sets `errexit` and `pipefail`.
 Populates the following environment variables: